 1. What are the most important factors in admission decisions?

-Transcript (do you have a strong enough background to succeed in grad school at Maryland?), Letters of recommendation, GRE Subject score.
+Transcript (do you have a strong enough background to succeed in grad school at Maryland?), letters of recommendation, GRE subject score (optional, but recommended to submit if above 700).
 If you are an international applicant, the TOEFL (or IELTS or PTE) score is important.

 2. How many students are accepted?